lunasec-io/lunasec/docs/blog/2022-07-29-action-on-security.md

 **Action**: Make sure legacy services are decommissioned properly and no data is being processed by them.
 As compliance requirements change for a company, old, forgotten services will be some of the first targets an attacker will set their sights on.

 ### Conclusion
-As your company rapidly grows, it will be difficult for the security team to keep pace.
+As your company rapidly grows it will be difficult for the security team to keep pace.
 The best advice we can offer is simple: "uphold the bottom line".

 The terms "data breach", "cryptolocker", and "critical vulnerability" have flooded the news and have been very successful at distracting from the things that matter.
-Security companies make their money off of fear, and in turn and not incentivize to really _calm_ the fear that a company might have about security.
+Security companies make their money off of fear and in turn are not given an incentivize to actually help _calm_ any anxiety about security.

-We believe that every company is capable of running their own successful, security team.
+We believe that every company is capable of running their own successful security team.
 An important first step to making that happen is help companies dispel the snake oil that is far too often sold in the security space.

-We hope this post helps you along your journey for taking action on security at your company :)
+We hope this post helps you along your journey for taking action on security at your company.
+If you'd like to say thanks, we have a few ways that you can help us out below! :)

+## How to help us

+-